-- 1. Verify that the system is ready for startup by completing the startup checklist in the installation manual.
-Check that the GASGUARD Distribution System and all plant piping have been leak checked with a helium mass spectrometer in accordance with the customer's specified procedure.
-Check that the GASGUARD Distribution System has been functionally checked after installation. - 2.
+- Verify that the system is ready for startup by completing the startup checklist in the installation manual.
+Check that the GASGUARD® Distribution System and all plant piping have been leak checked with a helium mass spectrometer in accordance with the customer's specified procedure.
+Check that the GASGUARD® Distribution System has been functionally checked after installation. - 2.
 Check that the Distribution System exhaust system and hazardous gas disposal system (pollution abatement) are operating. - 3.
-Verify that house nitrogen pressure is between 85-95 psig (5.9-6.6 barg).

-4. To initiate Z-purge, open the gas flow needle valve one to two turns counter

-- 5. clockwise from fully closed position.
-A Z-purge of the controller may not be required in certain areas. - 6.
+Verify that house nitrogen pressure is between 85-95 psig (5.9-6.6 barg). - 4.
+In Class I, Division II (US) or Group II, Category 3 (Europe) hazardous locations, turn on and adjust Z-purge gas flow to the cabinet controller.
+The controller is equipped with a Z-purge pressure switch.
+The absence of this alarm during Z-purging indicates that the Z-purge is adequate.
+If a "Low Z-purge" alarm is present, increase the flow rate until the alarm can be reset (hazardous locations only). - 5.
 After purging the controller for at least 20 minutes, turn on electrical power to the controller.

-NOTE: The controller is equipped with a Z-purge pressure switch.
-The absence of this alarm during Z-purging indicates that the Zpurge is adequate.
-If a "Low Z-purge" alarm is present after power up, increase the flow rate until the alarm can be reset.

-NOTE: The GASGUARD A10 system is supplied with an internal controller purging means that meets NFPA 496, Type Z purging requirements for use in NEC Class I, Division II hazardous location (applicable only in the U.S.A.)
+NOTE: The GASGUARD® AP11 system is supplied with an internal controller purging means that meets NFPA 496, Type Z purging requirements for use in NEC Class I, Division II hazardous location (applicable only in the U.S.A).
 The internal Z-purge also meets the requirements of the Explosive Atmospheres Directive (ATEX) (applicable in the European Community).
 Type Z purge does not meet Class I, Division I NEC requirements.

-- 7. No alarms should be present.
+- 6. Press the shutdown alarm status window to initialize the controller on power up.
+No alarms should be present.
 If alarms are present, do not continue.
 Follow the troubleshooting procedures found in Section 9.
-If needed, contact your Versum Materials, Inc. factory representative for assistance. - 6a.
+If needed, contact your Versum Materials, Inc. factory representative for assistance - 7.
 When requested by the customer, partially populated VMB/VMPs may be supplied with software to support a fully populated system.
 This is done so that build outs do not require a new software reload.
 When this is the case, please note the following: - 1) Unused sticks must be kept in idle mode - 2) The controller screen will show sticks that are not physically there. - 3) The Pressure Transducer readings will show 0.00 on unused sticks. - 4) Where used, the Branch shutdown alarms for unpopulated sticks must be disabled.
 The alarms can re-enabled and /or disabled with a 4th level password. - 5) It is strongly recommended to physically lock out the manual process isolation valves for any unused stick prior to start-up.
-The pneumatic tubing for any unused air-op valve should be properly labeled and disconnected from the valve.

-- 8. Check that all automatic valves indicate closed position (green).
+The pneumatic tubing for any unused air-op valve should be properly labeled and disconnected from the valve. - Check that all automatic valves indicate closed position (green).
 They should appear as illustrated to the right. - 9.
 Begin by closing the regulators (knob rotated fully counter clockwise).
 Adjust each regulator clockwise 6 turns.
-This will ensure an adequate purge pressure downstream of the regulators when purging is initiated in step 14.
+This will ensure an adequate purge pressure downstream of the regulators when purging is initiated in step 14. - 10.
+Check that the purge source is connected and delivering 80-90 psig of purge gas (PT4).